minio/minio-go/docs/API.md

 <a name="GetBucketNotification"></a>
 ### GetBucketNotification(bucketName string) (BucketNotification, error)

-Get all notification configurations related to the specified bucket
+Get all notification configurations related to the specified bucket.

 __Parameters__